apple/GCGC/src/notebooks/README.md

 ## 17. Heap allocation rate
-Uses the function `src.graphing.allocation_rate.allocation_rate()`.
+Uses the function `allocation_rate()`.
 The parameters are listed below for the functions, with the expected values to create the plot described by `17.
 Heap allocation rate ` being described in paranthesis.
 The only required parameter is `gc_event_dataframes`.

     gc_event_dataframes (required)
     group_by            (Expected = None)
     filter_by           (Expected = diff_in_entries_filter)
     labels              (Expected = labels variable)
     interval_duration   (Expected = 60) # some int or float number
     colors              (Expected = None)
     plot                (Expected = None)
     column_before       (Expected = None)